 The ambulatory Clinical Cancer Center within the Holden Center is organized as a matrix environment.
 Disease or site-specific multidisciplinary teams provide care to the patient in a "one-stop-shopping" format.
 Fellows are part of the multidisciplinary team and interact not only with their supervising faculty member, but have easy access to oncology specialists in surgery, radiation oncology or a medicine sub-specialist in the clinic and, in a more intimate and didactic setting, the disease-specific Tumor Boards.

-the third and fourth floors of the Pappajohn Pavilion of UI Hospitals
+- The Pomerantz Family Pavilion, located on the first and second floors of the Pomerantz Pavilion of UI Hospitals and Clinics.

 - The Breast Imaging area, located on the third floor of the Pappajohn Pavilion.

 - The Adult Blood and Marrow Transplantation – Acute Leukemia unit, located on the seventh floor of the Roy Carver Pavilion.

 Research is conducted in laboratories throughout the University of Iowa campus.
 The Roland and Ruby Holden Cancer Research Laboratories, part of the Medical Education and Research Facility, allow the Cancer Center to integrate many researchers in close proximity to each other.
 In 2000, the Holden Cancer Center was recognized by the National Cancer Institute as an NCI-designated Cancer Center and received "comprehensive" status shortly thereafter.
 This comprehensive designation was renewed in 2011.